Steele-Reese Foundation Idaho and Montana Grant Program

 The foundation requests that email be used for brief initial inquiries to determine whether formal applications are warranted and for follow-up correspondence.

-The Steele-Reese Foundation provides grants to nonprofit organizations in Idaho and Montana working in the areas of rural health, human and social services, education, conservation and preservation, and arts and humanities.
+The Steele-Reese Foundation provides grants to nonprofit organizations in Idaho and Montana working in the areas of rural health, human and social services, education, conservation and preservation, arts and humanities, and native communities.

 Funded projects include programs and services for:

 - Family planning programs

 - Survivors of abuse or domestic violence